hsnlab/escape/escape/doc/source/index.rst

 Overview
 ========

 On the one hand, ESCAPE (Extensible Service ChAin Prototyping Environment) is a general prototyping framework which supports the development of several parts of the service chaining architecture including VNF implementation, traffic steering, virtual network embedding, etc.  On the other hand, ESCAPE is a proof of concept prototype implementing a novel SFC (Service Function Chaining) architecture proposed by `EU FP7 UNIFY project <https://www.fp7-unify.eu/>`__.
 It is a realization of the UNIFY service programming and orchestration framework which enables the joint programming and virtualization of cloud and networking resources.

+The main scope of ESCAPE as a multi-domain orchestrator (MdO) is to discover, detect and manage the different administrative domains which can use different transport technologies, communication interfaces and message formats.

+ESCAPE may receive the specific service requests on it REST-like API, orchestrate the requested Network Functions on its global resource view, which collected from the administrative domains, with the help of a dedicated resource mapping algorithm and propagate the calculated service parts to the managed Domain Orchestrators.

+In addition ESCAPE can be used in the role of a local Domain Orchestrator in which ESCAPE uses a modified version of the Mininet network emulation platform to realize the dataplane connectivity.

 .. tip::